catamphetamine/flexible-json-schema/README.md

 ######

-The examples above are simple `yup` type definitions.
+The examples above are considered quite simple `yup` type definitions.
 In some cases though, a property type can't be described in such simple terms.
-For example, the value could be a number or a string, and both are considered valid.
-Or the value type could depend on some other property value.
+For example, a property value could be either a `number` or a `string`, but both are considered valid in general.
+Or there might be cases when one property value could depend on some other property value.

 In such complex cases, a property type definition could be implemented as a type constructor function: